Annabel Jones: Early life

-Jones was born in January 1972 and grew up in Milford Haven, Wales.
+Jones was born in Haverfordwest, Wales January 1972 and grew up in Milford Haven, Wales.
 She began studying developmental economics at the London School of Economics in 1990.
 After graduating in 1994, she worked for television production companies in Soho, London.

 Career

 Jones became an executive at the production company Endemol.
-She began working with Charlie Brooker at the production company Zeppotron, owned by the Endemol, on five series of Charlie Brooker's Screenwipe (2006–2008), the first two series of the science fiction anthology series Black Mirror (2011 and 2013) and the satirical police procedural A Touch of Cloth (2012–2014).
+She began working with Charlie Brooker at the production company Zeppotron, owned by Endemol, on five series of Charlie Brooker's Screenwipe (2006–2008), the first two series of the science fiction anthology series Black Mirror (2011 and 2013) and the satirical police procedural A Touch of Cloth (2012–2014).
 Jones and Brooker founded the Endemol Shine production company House of Tomorrow in 2014, Jones serving as managing director.
 It had a revenue of £31.2 million in 2018.
 Jones and Brooker quit the label House of Tomorrow in January 2020, founding the production company Broke and Bones in February 2020.
 The pair each have a 50% share in the company.